grafana/intro-to-mltp/README.md

 Grafana Agent has remote write capabilities that allows it to send metrics, logs and trace data to backend stores (such as Mimir, Loki and Tempo).
 More information on Grafana Agent can be found [here](https://grafana.com/docs/agent/latest/).

-Its main role in this environment is to receive trace spans from the microservice application and process them to extract metrics and log information before storing them in the final backend stores.
+Its main role in this environment is to receive trace spans from the microservice application and process them to extract log information before storing them in the final backend stores.

+Note that the config now includes a commented section where metrics used to be generated from incoming trace spans; this is now handled directly in Tempo via server-side metrics generation, although the original configuration block has been left commented out in the Agent config.

 The configuration file for it can be found in `agent/config.yaml`.